feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 132 Ibid.
 Although Chinese public opinion was initially unhappy with HHKan, condemning him for being more or less Westernized, or 'vereuropeescht is',133 and likely to forget his ‘Chinese nationality',134 his Chineseness, it later managed to accept his appointment by the Dutch.135

 However, before this decision was made, the Advisor for Chinese Affairs proposed that the government consider other Vreemde Oosterlingen besides the Chinese, for example Arabs.136 He pointed out that there was a split among the Chinese on this matter.
 But the Chinese were too numerous and too important to be neglected.
-The Dutch government carried out its plan by appointing two Chinese representatives to the People's Council for its first period, 1918-1921. | o
+The Dutch government carried out its plan by appointing two Chinese representatives to the People's Council for its first period, 1918-1921.
+I o

 The two Chinese members were HHKan from Batavia and Lim A Pat, the Chinese captain of Muntok, Bangka Island.137 Chinese public opinion assumed that HHKan had been chosen for his political standing, while Lim A Pat's nomination was due to his activities in trade and industry.138 As they were categorized. as appointed or non-elected members of the People's Council, neither represented a political party, or 'partijloos'.139 It should be reiterated that the two main peranakan political parties, the Chung Hwa Hui and the Partai Tionghoa Indonesia, had not yet been founded.
 It is remarkable that despite there being no Chinese political party in existence at the time, the people still managed to establish their attitudes political participation, indicating